 Q. What is meant by "Sangha"?

 A: The two meanings of "Community" and "Sangha" overlap but are not necessarily identical.
-The Sangha of both laity and ordained monks who: practicing the good way, practicing the upright way, practicing the knowledgeable or logical way, practicing the proper way, live by the Rule for Monastics and Laity, Zendo Etiquette, and under the governance of an Abbot and his or her Zendo Officers.
+The Sangha of both laity and ordained monks who: practicing the good way, practicing the upright way, practicing the knowledgeable or logical way, practicing the proper way, live by the Rule for Monastics and Laity, Zendo Etiquette, and under the governance of the Guardian Council and Zendo Officers.
 It is the Body of Sangha members which traditionally execute etiquette, protocol, and day to day administration and caretakership of the Monastery, dedicating themselves to a regular training and practice.

 Q. Why do we bow to monks/nuns and the Buddha Statue?

 A: The robe worn by monks is an emblem and reminder of the Triple Gem (Three Refuges) as is the Buddha Statue.
 Therefore one is really bowing to Buddha-Nature, Dharma, and Sangha, not to some historical person or idol.
-When we bow to the Buddha Statue, the Roshi or Abbot, or to Senior Monks, we mentally recollect 'Buddha', then 'Dharma' and then 'Saangha' and also have mindfulness of the bodily posture as it bends forward.
-Bending forward is an expression of “detaching” from one’s “ego”, and “opening” one’s heart and mind to a “larger reality” or “purpose”.
+When we bow to the Buddha Statue, the Roshi or Abbot, or to Senior Monks, we mentally recollect 'Buddha', then 'Dharma' and then 'Sangha' and also have mindfulness of the bodily posture as it bends forward.
+Bending forward is an expression of “detaching” from one’s ego”, and opening one’s heart and mind to a “larger reality” or “purpose”.

 Q. Why do we remove our shoes before entering a Temple or Monastery?